 The UM Energy Committee continues to explore strategies for increasing energy efficiency on campus and decreasing energy waste.
 The committee convenes three to four times annually.
 They work on topics ranging from campus energy use trends to future recommendations.

-Energy Committee members are: Ian Banner (committee chair), University Architect, Facilities Planning and Office of Sustainability; Lindsey Abernathy, Office of Sustainability; John Adrian, Provost’s Office; Darien Dye, Student Housing; Del Hawley, School of Business Administration; Robert Martin, energy coordinator; Cris Surbeck, School of Engineering; Joe Swingle, Athletics Facilities
+Energy Committee members are: Ian Banner (committee chair), University Architect, Facilities Planning and Office of Sustainability; Lindsey Abernathy, Office of Sustainability; John Adrian, Provost’s Office; Darien Dye, Student Housing; Del Hawley, School of Business Administration; Cris Surbeck, School of Engineering; Joe Swingle, Athletics Facilities

 Rebel Energy Challenge

-The Rebel Energy Challenge is a competition led by the Eco Rep program among residence halls to reduce their energy consumption.
-The participants in the Rebel Energy Challenge sign pledges to reduce energy waste.
-They also swap incandescent bulbs for energy-efficient compact fluorescent light bulbs.
+The Rebel Energy Challenge has been hosted as a competition among residence halls to reduce their energy consumption.
+The participants in the Rebel Energy Challenge signed pledges to reduce energy waste.
+They also swapped incandescent bulbs for energy-efficient compact fluorescent light bulbs.
 Residence Hall 1 was the winner of the challenge in 2018.
 Luckyday Residential College won the challenge in 2017.

 TVA Energy Efficiency Grant

 In April 2017, the university celebrated the close of a three-year grant program with the Tennessee Valley Authority (TVA).
 Through the grant program, the university created the UM Energy Committee and the UM Energy Plan.
-Through Through the implementation of the UM Energy Plan, the university will save $217,000 and 2.7 million kilowatt hours annually.
+Through the implementation of projects associated with the program, the university will save $217,000 and 2.7 million kilowatt hours annually.
 This savings is equivalent to the total energy consumed by 200 homes for one year.